Tests and treatments

 Risks

-Sometimes, there is a reason to end the test early.
-The intravenous administration will be stopped if the following signs arise: heart rhythm disturbances, shortness of breath, headache, chills, chest pain or seriously elevated blood pressure.
+• Sometimes, there is a reason to end the examination early.
+The infusion is stopped in case of the following signs: rhythm disorders, shortness of breath, headache, chills, nausea, chest pain or seriously elevated blood pressure.
 If necessary, an additional medication may be administered in order to make the symptoms disappear.

-You will be monitored continuously during the procedure via an electrocardiogram and a blood pressure monitor.
+• During the study, you will be monitored constantly.
+The electrocardiogram and blood pressure measurement are used for this purpose.
 These measurements allow for the timely detection of any heart rhythm disturbances.
 Equipment and medication to treat any potential heart rhythm disturbances are always available.

-Due to the atropine, older men may temporary experience difficulty urinating.
+• Due to the atropine, older men may have temporary difficulty in urinating.

 Results